Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 read Dave's own liner notes about each track, since those are just as enjoying as all the great music.

-In late April 2000 Joey returned again with a new release in the Disco Spectrum series, called Disco Spectrum 2.
+In late April 2000 Joey returned with yet a new release in the Disco Spectrum series, called Disco Spectrum 2.

-This is yet another great Disco collection, even if it's not that immediate as the previous - but this grooves by each
+It is another great collection of Disco goodies, even if it's not that immediate as the previous - but this grooves on you

-listening.
-Just look at songs like "I want you for myself" - George Duke, "Music is my way of life" -
+by each listening.
+Just look at songs like "I want you for myself" - George Duke, "Music is my way

 In May 2002 it was finally time for Disco Spectrum 3.
 Another double CD jam-packed with great classics.